 Benefits of Preventive Controls for Human and Animal Food

-Implementing preventive controls is not only a regulatory requirement but also a strategic advantage for food production facilities.
-These measures help ensure food safety, protect public health, and enhance operational efficiency, ultimately contributing to consumer trust and brand reputation.
+Implementing preventive controls is not only a regulatory requirement but also a strategic advantage.
+These controls position facilities to meet FDA expectations, protect public health, and strengthen competitive standing.

 Public Health Impact